saminourji/Improved-Notion-Meeting-Notes/README.md

 ## Attribution

-This project builds upon the base Notion implementation from [@JyotiranjanGhibila/notion-clone](https://github.com/JyotiranjanGhibila/notion-clone), which provides the core document editing interface and user authentication features.
+This project builds upon the base Notion implementation from [@JyotiranjanGhibila/notion-clone](https://github.com/JyotiranjanGhibila/notion-clone), which provides the core document editing interface.

 **Original Work**: All meeting notes functionality, speaker detection, voice profile enrollment, audio processing pipeline, and AI-powered analysis features are original implementations developed specifically for this project.